SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### 1. Get a Kubernetes environment

 Follow your Kubernetes provider's instructions ([other options available here](https://kubernetes.io/docs/setup/)).
 Ensure you meet [minimum CPU, Memory and Storage requirements](docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) for the targeted PubSub+ Software Event Broker configuration size.
-> Note: If using [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/), `minikube start` will setup Kubernetes by default on a VM with 2 CPUs and 2 GB memory allocated, which may leave the bare minimum resources for the event broker deployment.
-For more granular control, use the `--cpus` and `--memory` options.
+> Note: If using [MiniKube](https://kubernetes.io/docs/setup/learning-environment/minikube/), use `minikube start` with specifying the options `--memory` and `--cpu` to assign adequate resources to the MiniKube VM.
+The recommended memory is 1GB plus the minimum requirements of your event broker.

 Also have the `kubectl` tool [installed](https://kubernetes.io/docs/tasks/tools/install-kubectl/) locally.